DasEd955/StyleFindr/README.md

 # StyleFindr — FitFindr Agent

-A multi-tool AI agent that helps users find secondhand clothing listings, suggests outfits intelligently using the user's wardrobe, and generates shareable fit captions for social media: all from a single natural-language processing query.
+A multi-tool AI agent that helps users find secondhand clothing listings, suggests outfits intelligently using the user's wardrobe, and generates shareable fit captions for social media; all from a single natural-language processing query.

 ---